-Clause 42 Available for a surviving spouse of a police officer or firefighter killed in the line of duty.
-Clause 43 Available for minor children of a police officer or firefighter killed in the line of duty.
-Clause 18 Persons, who by virtue of age, financial condition and physical infirmity, or activated military status, and who are facing an unforeseen hardship in a given year, may request tax relief from the Board of Assessors in the form of a Clause 18 exemption.
+Persons, who by virtue of age, financial condition and physical infirmity, or activated military status, and who are facing an unforeseen hardship in a given year, may request tax relief from the Board of Assessors in the form of a Clause 18 exemption.
 The decision to grant a Clause 18 exemption is made solely at the discretion of the assessors.

-Clause 41A - Tax Deferral Amount: Any or all of the taxes assessed may be deferred (not exempted), with interest, until such time as the property is sold or transferred, or until the demise of the owner, at which point the taxes and interest must be paid.
+Clause 41A - Tax Deferral

+Amount: Any or all of the taxes assessed may be deferred (not exempted), with interest, until such time as the property is sold or transferred, or until the demise of the owner, at which point the taxes and interest must be paid.
 The cumulative total of the taxes deferred cannot exceed fifty percent of the applicant's share of the assessed value of the property.
 Entry into tax deferral creates a lien on the property, which is recorded by the Town at the Registry of Deeds.

 Eligibility: As of July 1 of the tax year, the applicant must be at least 60 years old.

-Income: The applicant's gross receipts from all sources in calendar year 2018 cannot have exceeded \$88,000.
+Income: The applicant's gross receipts from all sources in calendar year 2019 cannot have exceeded \$90,000.

 Whole Estate: There are no whole estate guidelines for Clause 41A.
-The existing Interest Rate for deferred tax is 2%.

 Chapter 320 of the Acts of 2002 provides a lower interest payback, higher income allowance, and younger age eligibility.
-Please contact our office for further information For additional information, please contact the Assessors' Office at the Flynn Building, 278 Old Sudbury Road, or by phone at 978-639-3393.
+Please contact our office for further information\\\ For additional information, please contact the Assessors' Office at the Flynn Building, 278 Old Sudbury Road, or by phone at 978-639-3395.

 For information on the Sudbury Senior or Veteran Community Work Program, please contact: Council on Aging 978-443-3055.

 For information on the State Senior Circuit Breaker Income Tax Credit, please contact: Massachusetts Department of Revenue (State Income Tax for Individuals) 1-800-392-6089.

-For information on the Sudbury Senior Means Tested Exemption Program, please contact: Assessors' office at the Flynn Building, 278 Old Sudbury Road, or by phone at 978-639-3393.
-With the exception of Clause 41A (tax deferral) and Clause 18 it is not possible to receive the benefit of more than one exemption in the fiscal year TOWN OF SUDBURY BOARD OF ASSESSORS
+For information on the Sudbury Senior Means Tested Exemption Program, please contact: Assessors' office by ermail gerryc@sudbury.ma.us or by phone at 978-639-3393.

+With the exception of Clause 41A (tax deferral) and Clause 18 it is not possible to receive the benefit of more than one exemption in the fiscal year

+TOWN OF SUDBURY BOARD OF ASSESSORS
-Fiscal Year 2020 PROPERTY TAX EXEMPTIONS

-Taxpayer Information Guide
+Fiscal Year 2021 PROPERTY TAX EXEMPTIONS Taxpayer Information Guide

-Application Deadline April 1, 2020
+Application Deadline April 1, 2021